jzanetti/Sijin_nix/docs/source/Basics.rst

 .. note::

-   - **Nix derivation**: A derivation in Nix is a definition of a build, which takes some inputs and produces an output (in other words, the derivation is a function that describes a build process )
+   - **Nix derivation**: A derivation in Nix is a definition of a build, which takes some inputs and produces an output (in other words, the derivation is a function that describes a build process)

+   - **Nix store**: The approach taken by Nix is different.
+Nix stores all packages into a common place called the Nix store, usually located at `/nix/store`.
+Each package is stored in a unique subdirectory in the store, and each package has its own tree structure

 Install nix
 ------